wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Operations/WebrootConfigurationWorkflow.md

 >     SYNC_WEBROOTS

 settings in your template.

+- SYNC_WEBROOTS will exclude the directories your have defined in DIRECTORIES_TO_MOUNT from the syncing process and it is assumed that for such directories the authoritative store is the S3 bucket that is mounted there.

 - If you are deploying a virgin website installation or a baseline website installation then **PERIST_ASSETS_TO_DATASTORE** should always be 0.